Gas Cylinder Storage (LPG) – Safety, Security and Convenience.

 NEVER use products that do not have any or sufficient ventilation.

-The two main types of LPG used today are propane and butane.
-Both of these can be housed in storage units that have been specifically designed for the purpose.
+The two main types of LPG in gas bottles used today are propane and butane.
+Both of these can be housed in gas cylinder storage units that have been specifically designed for the purpose.
 As butane can freeze in extreme temperatures it is preferable to use propane for external applications.

 Gas Storage Compliance